Louise Berger: Tarrytown and the Lexington Avenue Bombing

 During this same period, Berger, Berg, and Hanson also became active in anarchist labor rights groups and the Anti-Military League.
 Most of these organizations used the Ferrer Center at their hub for activities.
-Here individuals like Alexander Berkman, Emma Goldman, Luigi Galleani, and members of the Anarchist Red Cross and the Industrial Workers of the World spent a great deal of their time.
+Here people like Alexander Berkman, Emma Goldman, Luigi Galleani, and members of the Anarchist Red Cross and the Industrial Workers of the World spent a great deal of their time.
 During these meetings, plans were made to stage protests at the Tarrytown, New York estate of Standard Oil magnate John D. Rockefeller, owner of the Ludlow mines in Colorado.

 The Ludlow Massacre in Colorado and police dispersal of the Tarrytown protests enraged most radicals.
 In June, members of the Lettish Anarchist Red Cross, including Berg, Hanson, Berger, and IWW member Arthur Caron began plotting a bomb attack to assassinate Rockefeller.

 Berg, Hanson, and Caron began to collect dynamite from various sources, storing it in Louise Berger's apartment on New York's Lexington Avenue.
 Meetings were held at the Ferrer Center, where the conspirators devised a plan in which Berg, Hanson, and Caron would to plant a bomb at Rockefeller's home in Tarrytown.
 The plot was scheduled for July 3, but for reasons unknown, the plan was called off at the last moment.
 The three men returned to Berger's apartment from Tarrytown with bomb in hand.